antirez/dump1090/README.md

 Reliability
 ---

-By default Dump1090 tries to fix single bit errors using the checksum.
+By default Dump1090 checks for decoding errors using the 24-bit CRC checksum, where available.
+Messages with errors are discarded.

-Basically the program will try to flip every bit of the message and check if the checksum of the resulting message matches.
+The --fix command line switch enables fixing single bit error correction based on the CRC checksum.
+Technically, it uses a table of precomputed checksum differences resulting from single bit errors to look up the wrong bit position.

 This is indeed able to fix errors and works reliably in my experience, however if you are interested in very reliable data I suggest to use